-6.1 Citizens have a number of rights in their dealings with the Council.
-Section 4 of this Constitution sets out Citizens' rights to participate in Council's democratic

-- arrangements by voting, attending meetings and accessing reports and background papers.
-It also sets out Citizens' right to complain about the Council's actions or proposals. - 6.2 Some of these are legal rights, whilst others depend on the County Council's own processes.
-The Local Citizens' Advice Bureau can advise on individual legal rights.
-Where members of the public use specific Council services, for example as a parent of a school pupil, they may have additional rights.
+- 6.1 Citizens have a number of rights in their dealings with the Council.
+Section 4 (Citizens and the County Council) of this Constitution sets out Citizens' rights to participate in Council's democratic arrangements by voting, attending meetings and accessing reports and background papers.
+It also sets out Citizens' rights to complain about the Council's actions or proposals. - 6.2 Some of these are legal rights, whilst others depend on the County Council's own processes.
+Where members of the public use specific Council services, they may have additional rights.
 These are not covered in this Constitution. - 6.3 The County Council welcomes participation by its citizens in its work.
-For further information on your rights as a citizen, please contact the Director of Corporate Services.
+For further information on your rights as a citizen, please contact the Director for Corporate Services.